gvp-study/CarND-Vehicle-Detection/Vehicle-Detection-Project.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Due to lack of time, I was unable to implement the enhancements suggested by Ryan Keene.
+I was unable to implement the enhancements suggested by Ryan Keene.
 I hope to complete this project in the future if time permits.
 The main disadvantage of the simplistic approach I have used is that there is no smoothing of the vehicle detected from frame to frame.
 This will result in a noisy detection and will prevent the tracking of detected cars when they get occluded by another vehicle that passes in between the camera and the original tracked vehicle.

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.